-Dan Rahn, M.D., who in 2009 became the 4th chancellor of the University of Arkansas for Medical Sciences (UAMS), has announced his retirement effective July 31, 2017.
+Dan Rahn, M.D., who in 2009 became the 4th chancellor of the University of Arkansas for Medical Sciences (UAMS), retired on July 31, 2017.
 The University of Arkansas Board of Trustees is searching for an exceptional leader to be the next chancellor of the state’s only academic health sciences university.

 To manage this process, University of Arkansas System President Donald R. Bobbitt has established a search committee charged with identifying the strongest candidates to serve as the next chancellor, and to forward recommendations of top finalists to the Board of Trustees.